 I’ve loved falafels for many years after discovering them while living in Isla Vista during my college days at UC Santa Barbara.
 The smell of them cooking can transport me back to those crazy days.
 So, this falefel pita sandwich recipe is a perfect addition to my weekly meal plan.

-Traditional falafels are made with uncooked fresh chickpeas that have been soaked and with fresh herbs and garlic but for this recipe we'll use a can of chickpeas (or freshly cooked).
+A traditional falafel sandwich is made with uncooked fresh chickpeas that have been soaked and with fresh herbs and garlic.
+Instead for this falafel pita recipe we'll use a can of chickpeas (or freshly cooked).

 Have a look at more plant based sandwiches:

 The sandwich falafel mixture is traditionally fried, but this recipe uses the baked version.
 They aren’t as dark in color as the fried ones, but they are so much better for you!
 And, they are much easier to make than you might imagine.

 There’s no need to remove all of the leaves from the cilantro and parsley.
 Just add about 1/2 cup of each, stems and all.

 This tahini sauce is super lemony and I think this adds to the flavor of the sandwich, but if you like, sneak up on the amount you add.
 And, don’t forget the accompaniments… dill pickles, sliced onion, tomato, lots of lettuce and the tahini sauce.

 Make them into a pita sandwich or a salad with the same falafel toppings.
 Chickpeas are a great source of protein and fiber.
 I added a little nutritional yeast to this recipe which provides vitamin B-12.